 Sleazy feels aside, if you’re not a fan of queuing for the elevator, then this is definitely not your place.
 As for convenience, Chungking is in a very good location and offers almost everything except peace of mind.

-CHECK ACCOMMODATIONS IN SINGAPORE (DISCOUNTED RATES/AVAILABILITY):
+CHECK ACCOMMODATIONS IN HONG KONG (DISCOUNTED RATES/AVAILABILITY):

 Clock Tower and Tsim Sha Tsui Promenade